 Introducing that British UNPC PC…

-The prequel to the previously reviewed Ashes to Ashes where Sam Tyler finds himself in 1973, is he unwell or travelled back in time?
+Police Officer Sam Tyler finds himself in 1973, is he unwell or has he travelled back in time?

 Life on Mars TRAILER BUSTEDSTUFF TRIO © AND photos bbc